 Bowel transit time

-Bowel transit time refers to how long it takes for the food to move from the mouth to the anus.
+Bowel transit time refers to how long it takes for the food to move from the mouth to the end of the intestine (anus).

 How the Test is Performed